-Students majoring in Art History may choose 12 credits from any courses in Art History or courses cross-listed with art history (excluding courses already applied to the Chronological Distribution requirement).
-At least 3 courses must be at the 300 or 400 level.
+Students majoring in Art History may choose 9 credits from any courses in Art History or courses cross-listed with Art History (excluding courses already applied to the Chronological Distribution requirement).
+At least one course must be at the 300 or 400 level.
 With the approval of the advisor, up to six credits can come from courses in Humanities or Business of Art.